Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Chi-square method

 \subsection{Mass Reconstruction of Pseudo scalar Higgs}

-The invariant masses of the survived selected jets from the implementation of the first four restrictions of selection cuts are used to attain the mass distribution profile of the H candidate and are mainly considered as Hdecay products.
 In our assumed signal process, the decay of A Higgs boson occurs as $A \rightarrow ZH$.
-In accordance with that scenario, the jets which successfully passes all the five cuts, A candidate are considered by identifying the combination of bjets.
+In accordance with that scenario, the jets which successfully passes the cuts, A candidate are considered by identifying the combination of bjets.
 In events with possible two candidates of H, smallest value of the parameter $\Delta R $ of the combination of ZH is clearly assumed as A candidate.
+The plot for reconstruction of pseudo scalar Higgs A for first and second process are shown in figures Figure~\ref{fig:diagram9} and Figure~\ref{fig:diagram9a} respectively.